hiruna/wifi-txpower-unlocker/README.md

 ## ubuntu-region-BO-wifi-txpower-unlocker.sh
 * Same as kali-linux-region-BO-wifi-txpower-unlocker.sh but added dependencies for Ubuntu

+## arch-linux-region-BO-wifi-txpower-unlocker.sh
+* Region B0
+* 2.4 Ghz
+* Customized for Archlinux (and variants like manjaro)

 ## Tested Devices
 * Raspberry Pi 3 running Kali Linux (with the kali-linux-full metapackage)
 * Virtual Machine running Kali Linux 64 bit